marcorobol/is2-2017/2-Git/README.md

   `git push`

-- Modify files

-- Create a new branch, commit and push
+- Modify files then create a new branch, stage and commit changes, and push to remote repository

   `git branch newFunction`
   `git checkout newFunction`